jhpyle/docassemble/_docs/reserved.md

 * `i`: used as an iterator when [generic objects] are defined.
 * `role`: used to store the role of the current user for purposes of the [roles] system.
+* `track_location`: used to indicate whether the web app should attempt to determine the user's latitude and longitude and make it available in `current_info`.
 * `role_event`: a special variable that is used as part of the [roles] system.
+* `role_needed`: a special variable that is used as part of the [roles] system.
 * `url_args`: a dictionary available to interview code that contains values encoded in the URL with which the interview was initially